 You can print off premade ICE cards here and fill them in yourself.
 It may also be wise to write down your blood type and list any medications that you are currently taking.
 Keep your ICE card up to date and on you at all times.

-First responders are also trained to look for medical alert bracelets, necklaces, or tattoo.
-Wearing a medical alert ID gives first responders the information they need to treat you appropriately if you have a severe allergy to food or drugs; a diagnosed illness such as diabetes, a seizure disorder, hypertension, or anemia; or have undergone transplant surgery, are taking blood thinners, or are part of a clinical trial.
-Medical alert jewelry may be engraved with your blood type, emergency contact, or special instructions (for instance if you carry an epipen).
+First responders are also trained to look for medical alert bracelets, necklaces, or tattoos.
+Wearing a medical alert ID gives first responders the information they need to treat you appropriately if you have a severe allergy to food, drugs, or latex; a diagnosed disability; a diagnosed illness such as diabetes, a seizure disorder, hypertension, or anemia; or have undergone transplant surgery, are taking blood thinners, or are part of a clinical trial.
+Medical alert jewelry may be engraved with your blood type, emergency contact, or special instructions (for instance if you carry an EpiPen).
 Over 95% of emergency medical personnel look for medical alert IDs when they come into contact with a patient.
 You can purchase wearable medical alerts from American Medical ID, Hope Paige Medical ID, and Lauren’s Hope.